sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkarayogasUtrabhAShyavivaraNam_dvitIyaH_bhAgaH.md

  Moreover, all actions (deeds) belongs only to one who is ignorant, as “karma” does not belong to one who knows.
 One who knows does not think of any result other than abiding in oneself.
 And abiding in oneself comes into being by withdrawing all activity.
 In this manner, actions (doing deeds) do not fit one who knows.
 A person who is travelling by road does not use boats and so on, which are the means of travel in water.

 FOOT NOTE 3 IS NOT GETTING SAVED

- Objection—But then, if it is so, there is no difference between deeds that are prescribed and those that are desired (for some [result](http://॑# "The opponent then says that if there is no difference between the two then why call them as two - they can be known as the same.")).
+ Objection—But then, if it is so, there is no difference between deeds that are prescribed and those that are desired (for some result[^837]).

+[^837]: "The opponent then says that if there is no difference between the two then why call them as two - they can be known as the same."

   Answer—As the purpose is cessation of just (those) actions which yield desired results, there is no defect in prescribed deeds.
 He who is rid of desire, etc., he generally becomes a pure agent of actions devoid of desire; then there is the result which is very pure and because it is greatly white it serves the purpose of subliminal-impressions[^520].
 Moreover the cessation of desire is itself the great reward (fruit).